IICEHawaii2020

 Biography

-Professor Michael Menchaca currently coordinates online and hybrid programs in the Department of Learning Design and Technology at the University of Hawaii at Manoa.
-He has taught at the University of Hawaii for over ten years.
-He previously taught in and coordinated online programs at Sacramento State University.
+Michael Menchaca is Chair of the Department of Learning Design and Technology at the University of Hawai'i at Manoa.
+He specialises in distance education, and has designed, implemented, and coordinated online and hybrid programs for over 20 years.
+He serves as editor for the IAFOR Journal of Education: Technology in Education Edition.
 He was an IT specialist for many years in the public and private sector.
 He teaches and conducts research in the areas of online learning, technology integration, and social justice with technology.

 Sela V. Panapasa